Tyler-Owen-Morris/PirateTradeWars/attached_assets/infinite-map.markdown

-# Pirate Odyssey - Game Design Document (Infinite Map Instructions)
+# Pirate Trade Wars - Game Design Document (Infinite Map Instructions)

 ## Infinite Map Generation and Wrapping Mechanics
 The game features an infinite 2D map where players can sail endlessly, wrapping around edges to create a seamless open-world experience.
 This section provides detailed instructions for implementing the map generation and wrapping logic in a browser-based environment using HTML5 and JavaScript.